git/git.github.io/rev_news/rev_news.md

 ## Help people learn about Git development

-By reading Git Rev News people could learn about Git developement and become interested in participating in it.
+By reading Git Rev News people could learn about Git development and become interested in participating in it.

 ## Propagate misc Git news